sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

       expect(page.status_code).to be(200)
     end

+## Runtime Errors
+Runtime errors after upgrading to Rails 4.1.16.

-## Asset filtered out and will not be served
+### Asset filtered out and will not be served
 The error message in caused by Gritter.
 First update to the latest version with

     gem "gritter", "1.2.0"